-The latest rumors suggest that the Fujifilm X-H2 will be released in 2022.
-This speculation comes from the reliable Fuji Rumors, which says that the information has come from "multiple trusted sources".
+The latest rumors suggest that the Fujifilm X-H2 will be released sometime in 2022.
+This speculation comes from the pretty reliable Fuji Rumors, which says that the information has come from "multiple trusted sources".

 Still, according to Fuji Rumors, one "top trusted Japanese source" also claimed that the new mirrorless camera will be "well worth the wait".
 And as we'll see below, there are good reasons to believe that will be the case.